dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 `AddJsonFile` is automatically called twice when a new host builder is initialized with `CreateDefaultBuilder`.
 The method is called to load configuration from:

-* *appsettings.json* &ndash; This file is read first.
+* *appsettings.json*: This file is read first.
 The environment version of the file can override the values provided by the *appsettings.json* file.
-* *appsettings.{Environment}.json* &ndash; The environment version of the file is loaded based on the [IHostingEnvironment.EnvironmentName](xref:Microsoft.Extensions.Hosting.IHostingEnvironment.EnvironmentName*).
+* *appsettings.{Environment}.json*: The environment version of the file is loaded based on the [IHostingEnvironment.EnvironmentName](xref:Microsoft.Extensions.Hosting.IHostingEnvironment.EnvironmentName*).

 For more information, see the [Default configuration](#default-configuration) section.